-Content warning: Contains some graphic descriptions of the horrors of the Holocaust
+Content warning – contains graphic descriptions of the realities of the Holocaust

 The cars drove down a beautiful country road, lined with blossoming fruit trees, as the warm spring weather heralded a new beginning.
 The war was nearing its end.
 Little more than 130 miles away, the Nazis were making their futile last stand in Berlin as the Allies slowly closed in.
 In a few days, Hitler would be dead.

 The vehicles soon made their way up into a wooded, hilly area.
 Within a few minutes, the short drive from the local airfield came to an end as the trees cleared, and the cars pulled up at the gates of Buchenwald.

 Tom Driberg emerged from one of the vehicles along with nine other members of the British Parliament – an official delegation, sent by Prime Minister Winston Churchill to examine the worst of the newly liberated concentration camps which had been captured by Western forces.

 Driberg was many things, but he was hardly a senior member of this group.
 Quite the contrary, in fact.
 The official head of the delegation, which was made up of representatives from all political parties, was Earl James Richard Stanhope of the House of Lords.
 Thomas Edward Neil Driberg was a communist member of the Labour Party, a devout Catholic, and in April 1945, a 39-year-old backbencher in the House of Commons.